hitoshi-watase/sercrod/docs/reference/directives/__data.md

 - What happens inside loops.
 - How `*let` differs from `*global` in terms of side effects.

-It focuses on the actual behavior of the runtime, pattern by pattern, so that you can predict when Nablla’s host data (`data` on `<na-blla>`) is modified and when it is not.
+It focuses on the actual behavior of the runtime, pattern by pattern, so that you can predict when Sercrod’s host data (`data` on `<serc-rod>`) is modified and when it is not.

 ### 1. Data model recap